 High Sierra Camps at Sequoia

-Bearpaw is a backcountry tent hotel overlooking Kaweah Gorge and the Great Western Divide, providing hikers with linens and meals, open only in summer.
-You can make reservations online.
+Bearpaw Meadow Camp is a backcountry tent hotel overlooking Kaweah Gorge and the Great Western Divide, providing hikers with linens and meals, open only in summer.
 Bearpaw is 11.3 miles from the trailhead at Crescent Meadow.
 The average time to hike there is about seven hours.
+You can make reservations online.